Overview

 With the exception of static rendering, all of the rendering methods provide reactive elements.

-Static, backend and hybrid rendering pre-render the UI on the backend and send it to the browser as pure HTML.
+Static, backend, and hybrid rendering pre-render the UI on the backend and send it to the frontend as pure HTML.

 Hybrid Rendering